henryvncutie/Cuties-Auton-Selector/README.md

       }

-For the complex version, download both "complexAutonSelector.cpp" and "complexAutonSelector.h" at the top of your main.cpp file, paste:
+For the complex version, download both "complexAutonSelector.cpp" and "complexAutonSelector.h" also download all of the .png files in this project.
+Put these png files onto an SD card and plug it into your brain.
+Make sure to not have anything else on the SD card, and to not put the pngs into a folder on the SD. at the top of your main.cpp file, paste:

     #include "complexAutonSelector.h"